postsharp/Metalama.Documentation/content/conceptual/installing/register-license.md

 The license key can be stored as the value of the `MetalamaLicense` MSBuild property.
 This allows for the following:

-- Configuring the license as a value of the `MetalamaLicense` environment variable.
+- Storing the license as a value of the `MetalamaLicense` environment variable.
-- Configuring the license in the source code repository using [Directory.Build.props](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2022#directorybuildprops-and-directorybuildtargets) file.
+- Storing the license in the source code repository using the [Directory.Build.props](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2022#directorybuildprops-and-directorybuildtargets) file.
-- Configuring the license in the `.csproj` project file.
+- Storing the license in the `.csproj` project file.